Loss Functions for Discrete Contextual Pricing with Observational Data: Introduction

+With increasing amounts of data gathered about customers and recent advances in machine learning, firms are looking for ways to leverage these data to improve their pricing policies.
+Contextual pricing aims to prescribe prices as a function of the data describing the customers or products.
+It has attracted the attention of many companies, including Airbnb \citep{ye2018customized}, Stubhub \citep{alley2019pricing}, and ZipRecruiter \citep{dube2017scalable}.
+In addition to increased revenue, the benefits of contextual pricing include large-scale pricing automation.

-It is important to note that in the setting we study, we only observe whether a customer purchased a product at the price they were offered, and we do not observe the counterfactual outcomes if a different price had been offered to this customer.
-The lack of counterfactual outcomes in observed data is known as the fundamental problem of causal inference \citep{holland1986statistics}.
-If the firm is already attempting some form of contextual pricing, the observed data will likely be influenced by the pricing policy and will likely be imbalanced, with some prices being much more common for some customers than others.
-This can make it difficult to estimate how customers will respond to prices which are uncommon~\citep{shalit2017estimating}.
-The gold standard for data collection with potential outcomes is generally using randomized controlled trials (RCT), which are often costly and time-consuming.
-Hence, any RCT is likely to be limited in size, which is particularly problematic when trying to evaluate customers' pricing preferences which are likely to be heterogeneous in nature.
-On the other hand, observational data from previous pricing decisions is often abundant, and offers potential to improve pricing policies.
-Using this data, there are two tasks we are interested in; evaluating the expected performance of different pricing policies in the future given only historical observed data; and optimizing a new contextual pricing policy, where each customer is offered a price as a function of customer and product features, with the goal being to maximize revenue.
-In this paper, we primarily tackle the first task by offering more efficient policy evaluation when the demand function cannot be estimated accurately given limited samples.
-We also show more accurate evaluation often leads to a better performance for pricing policies when optimized.
+In the setting we study, we only have access to observational data, meaning we only observe whether a customer purchased a product at the price they were offered, and we do not observe counterfactual outcomes, that is, whether the customer would purchase if a different price had been offered.
+This lack of counterfactuals in observed data is known as the fundamental problem of causal inference \citep{holland1986statistics}.
+If a company has already attempted some form of contextual pricing, the observed data will likely be influenced by historical pricing policies and be imbalanced, with some prices being much more common for some customers than others.
+This can make it difficult to estimate customers' responses to uncommon prices \citep{shalit2017estimating}.
+The gold standard for data collection with potential outcomes is through randomized controlled trials (RCT) \citep{li2015value}, where treatments (i.e., prices) are assigned at random.
+As RCTs are often costly, time-consuming, and limited in size, it is challenging to rely on them to evaluate customers' heterogeneous pricing preferences.
+Meanwhile, observational data from past pricing decisions are readily abundant, offering the potential to improve upon pricing policies.